HamletDuFromage/aio-switch-updater/README.md

 - Download and update Hekate, as well as a selection of RCM payloads

 ### ⬦ Update Sigpatches
-- Dowload sigpatches, which are patches required to launch unofficial .NSPs on the Atmosphère CFW.
+- Dowload sigpatches, which are patches required to launch homebrew .NSPs on the Atmosphère CFW.

 ### ⬦ Download firmwares
 - Download firmware files to `/firmware` that can then be installed using DayBreak.